-Theresa McCulla’s first book, “Consumable City: Food and Race in New Orleans” (under contract with the University of Chicago Press), explores the cultural power of food production and consumption and their associated material culture in New Orleans.
+Theresa McCulla’s first book, “Consumable City: Food and Race in New Orleans” (under contract with The University of Chicago Press), explores the cultural power of food production and consumption and their associated material culture in an iconic tourist destination.

 The book shows how the pleasurable sensory experiences generated by the New Orleans’s food industry functioned as uniquely powerful tools in presenting both food and people as commodities.
 With municipal records, archives, visual culture, cookbooks, menus, travel guides, and souvenirs, McCulla exposes the subtle cultural violence of the consumer sphere, which helped produce the city’s enduring inequalities.

 The dissertation on which this project is based was a semifinalist for the 2017 Krooss Prize for the best dissertation in business history, awarded by the Business History Conference.
 It received honorable mention for the 2016 Michael Katz Award for the best dissertation in urban history, awarded by the Urban History Association.
 It was a finalist for the 2016 Ralph Henry Gabriel Prize for the best dissertation in American Studies, awarded by the American Studies Association.